You may be wondering what is the best way to keep connected with donors while being sensitive to the mood of the time.

 Whether you're providing resources or asking for contributions, make sure you provide a simple way to achieve your outcome.
 Your online donation process should be optimized so that it is simple and quick to donate.
 Create landing pages on your website where people can access the resources they need in as few clicks as possible.

 Would you like to brainstorm on how your organization can communicate and engage with donors?
-Book a time on my calendar and I’ll be happy to chat.
-We're here to help.
+Contact us.